Hundreds of zombies killed by Massachusetts AG — zombie loans, that is

 The settlement involves just one company in just one state.
 A recent NPR investigation looked across several states and found at least 10,000 zombie second mortgages with foreclosure activity.
 So there are still many homeowners getting demands to pay these old zombie loans.
 Some have been losing their houses.

-Andrea Bopp Stark, an attorney with the National Consumer Law Center, said she hopes this settlement by the AG in Massachusetts is just the beginning.
+Andrea Bopp Stark, an attorney with the National Consumer Law Center, said she hopes this settlement by the attorney general in Massachusetts is just the beginning.

 "I think it's groundbreaking, I think it's really hopeful," said Bopp Stark.
 "It's kind of a roadmap for other states to use, not just against Franklin, but any [mortgage] servicer or debt buyer or lender who is engaging in this kind of conduct with zombie second mortgages."